GeekInTheNorth/GeekInTheNorth.github.io/_posts/2018-08-31-boosting-exact-matches-in-elastic-search.md

 ## The Problem

-A client had a site built using EPiServer CMS which featured a search page utilizing ElasticSearch.Net.
+A client had a site built using Optimizely CMS 11 which featured a search page utilizing ElasticSearch.Net.
 They had a new requirement for the search page to return partial matches in the search results.
 For example, if the user were to search for the word "car", they would also get results for "career".

 In testing, articles about careers had a higher relevance than articles about cars.
 The customer then added a new requirement for articles with exact word matches to be appear further up the results list.